1. Procedure Purpose

-The purpose of the Conflict of Interest Policy is to protect the interest and to achieve the Delivery System Reform Incentive Payment (DSRIP) goals of Millennium Collaborative Care when it is contemplating entering into a transition or arrangement that might benefit the private interest of a board of manager’s member, senior managements, committee member, director, officer, and Participants and participating providers including the governing bodies or any other key stakeholder.
-This policy is intended to supplement but not replace any applicable state laws governing conflicts of interest applicable to the public benefit corporations.
+The purpose of the Conflict of Interest Policy is to protect the interest and to achieve the goals of the Millennium Collaborative Care Performing Provider System (“Millennium”) when it is contemplating entering into a transition or arrangement that might benefit the private interest of any interested person.
+This policy does not replace, but supplements the conflict of interest policies of our Participants and/or Participating Providers.

 2.1 Interested Person

-Any Millennium staff, director, officer, participant, participating provider, member of a committee with board delegated powers or employee who has a direct or Financial Interest, as respect to any entity of Millennium Collaborative Care PPS, he or she is an interested person with respect to all entities in Millennium.
+Any Millennium staff, director, officer, participant, participating provider, member of a committee with board delegated powers or employee who has a direct or Financial Interest, as respect to any entity of Millennium Collaborative Care PPS, is an Interested Person with respect to all entities in Millennium.

 2.2 Financial Interest